Site icon Discover Ninh Binh

 Colorful Lanterns at Tet

 Aside from preparing specialist cuisine such as Banh Chung, Vietnamese will need to prepare needed utensils and food before welcoming the New Year.
-This is for the very practical reason that many shops, marketplaces, and supermarkets will be closed during Tet.
+Most people prepare early for the very practical reason that shops, marketplaces, and supermarkets close during Tết.
 There is also the belief that whatever the family lacks on New Year’s Day, the luck for the entire year following will be a lack of the same. .

 As a result, people will purchase food in over abundance, as well as candy, snacks and drinks for youngsters and to welcome visitors.
 As a result, the price of staples on the days before Tet rise dramatically.

 Đạo Hiếu or filial piety is a fundamental concept of religion in Vietnam.
-No matter what religion people practice, Đạo Hiếu is regarded as a barometer of a Vietnamese person’s moral standards.
-This is mirrored in the practice of ancestor worship, with grandparents and each family having an ancestral shrine to keep the family religion alive in the home.
+Vietnamese people, regardless of their religion, regard Đạo Hiếu as a key measure of moral character.
+They mirror this belief through the practice of ancestor worship, maintaining ancestral shrines at home to honor grandparents and preserve the family religion.
 It is a common belief that once an individual dies, they have a” ghost-mind” that lives in the third realm and always watches over and protects their living descendants.

 The Revered Ancestors